le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

   * Enable: Yes
   * Find: 14204252 543602
   * Replace: 14204252 545802

-## Wi-Fi and Bluetooth
-~~- I'm still using the original wireless card Intel AC 9560 because Broadcom cards are expensive now (´・ω・｀).~~
-- I just bought a cheap BCM94352z and now it's worked very good
-- For somebody who is using Intel card, it can worked well with [OpenIntelWireless](https://github.com/OpenIntelWireless) repo.
-The speed is not good as Windows 10, but you can watch 1080p Youtube normally or download stuffs, etc...
-- Download `itlwm.kext`, `IntelBluetoothFirmware.kext` and `IntelBluetoothInjector.kext`.
-Put them in /EFI/OC/Kexts then reboot.
-Then use `Heliport` app for using wifi GUI.
-- ~~Note: These are for wifi and bluetooth only.
-AirPlay is also worked.
-There are NO Airdrop and Handoff!~~ New beta kext `AirportItlwm` just released and now Airdrop and Handoff are available.
-But because it's still beta so I don't recommend it.

 ## iMessages and Facetime
 Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) from Dortania.
 - Make sure you have to change the ROM in `PlatformInfo/Generic/ROM`.
 - Also I highly recommend you should get a new valid serial number and other SMBIOS related data for iMessage/Facetime to work.
 You can use [Corpnewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

-## USB Mapping
-Follow [this guide](https://www.tonymacx86.com/threads/the-new-beginners-guide-to-usb-port-configuration.286553/).
-Then you can set `XhciPortLimit` from `TRUE` to `FALSE`.
-## Battery
-Install **SMCBatteryManager.kext** plugin which comes with **VirtualSMC** to get battery status.

 ## Audio
 - For ALC256, I use layout-id = <21>.
 This id can give you 3.5mm headphone jack (just headphone!).